skooter500/OOP-2018-2019/README.md

 In the setup method.

 Ok here are some patterns you can generate using loops.
 I suggest you modify the Loops class and add a *seperate method* to generate each of the patterns so you can keep your code modular.
-Don't forget to call the methods from draw().
+Don't forget to call the methods you write from ```draw()```.
 Also you can call colorMode, stroke and fill in each method you write as appropriate for the problem you are trying to solve.

 ![](https://github.com/skooter500/GP-2018-2019/blob/master/images/p19.png)